TshepoShale/Tax-Calculator-in-Java/README.md

-Tax Calculator using accturate South African rates, thresholds, and rebates, from 2022,to 2024.
+Tax Calculator using accurate South African rates, thresholds, and rebates, from 2022,to 2024.